Michael Oenning

 Michael Oenning (born 27 September 1965) is a German football coach and former player.
 He formerly managed Vasas Budapest, Hamburger SV, 1.
 FC Nürnberg, 1.
 FC Magdeburg, and Aris.

 Playing career

 Oenning graduated in German and Sports science.
-During 80's and 90's he had a playing career, during which he played for Eintracht Coesfeld, SV Wilmsberg, SC Preußen Münster, Hammer SpVg, TSG Dülmen and SC Pfullendorf.
+During the 1980s and 1990s he had a playing career, during which he played for Eintracht Coesfeld, SV Wilmsberg, SC Preußen Münster, Hammer SpVg, TSG Dülmen and SC Pfullendorf.

 Managerial career

 Early career

 In 1999, he started coaching career.
 Oenning worked as coach employed by Württemberg Football Association, from 1999 until 2004.
 In 2000, he joined the coaching staff of the German U-18 and U-20 selections, where he was an assistant.

 In 2004, he was named an assistant manager to Dick Advocaat in Borussia Mönchengladbach.
 Oenning worked there until 2005, when he joined Holger Fach and later Klaus Augenthaler in Wolfsburg, also as an assistant.
 After two seasons, in 2007, Oenning joined VfL Bochum, as their youth coach.
 During one season, he was working with U-19 selection.
 Few months after he took a position of Bochum's youth coach, he was sacked.